Lesson Plans

 One way they use money now

-One way they want to improve how they use money
+One money habit they want to improve

-One future goal money could help support
+One future goal money can help support

 Assessment